aniederl/hanzi-sheet/README.markdown

 acquired using a web search engine if you have not installed it in your system.

 Font [installation][3] can be done by using the command line interface.
+Remember that you have to set the environment variable OSFONTDIR according to the paths where your fonts can be found.
+This can be done on Windows somewhere on the 'My Computer' settings, if I remember correctly.

 Usage